 The new reef, Del-Jersey-Land Inshore Site, lies equidistant from Cape May, N.J., Ocean City, Md. and Indian River Inlet, Del., and will be developed jointly by Delaware, Maryland, and New Jersey as a regional effort.
 The site, with an area of about one square mile and a depth of 120-130 feet, was permitted in 2006, specifically for surplus Navy vessels.

-“The Gregory Poole can now give back to the ocean,” said Jeffrey Tinsman, reef program manager with DNREC’s Fisheries Section.
+“The Gregory Poole can now give back to the ocean,” said Jeffrey Tinsman, reef program coordinator with DNREC’s Fisheries Section.
 “The ship makes an ideal reef because of its voids and cavities, the perfect sanctuary for fish.
 Within a few weeks, blue mussels, sponges, barnacles and soft corals attach to the structure, and in about a year, the reef will be fully productive, resembling natural habitat.”

 The vessel was prepared for sinking by cutting holes above the waterline and installing soft patches in these holes.
 After the ship arrived and anchored at the site, the soft patches were removed and pumps were used to initiate flooding of the interior spaces.
 Water poured into the cut holes and accelerated the sinking process.
 Differential global positioning system (DGPS) was used to accurately place the vessel on the site.